async-library/react-async/README.md

 - `status` One of: `initial`, `pending`, `fulfilled`, `rejected`.
 - `isInitial` true when no promise has ever started, or one started but was cancelled.
 - `isPending` true when a promise is currently awaiting settlement.
 Alias: `isLoading`
-- `isFulfilled` true when the last promise was fulfilled with a value.
+- `isFulfilled` true when the last promise was fulfilled.
 Alias: `isResolved`
-- `isRejected` true when the last promise was rejected with a reason.
+- `isRejected` true when the last promise was rejected.
 - `isSettled` true when the last promise was fulfilled or rejected (not initial or pending).
 - `counter` The number of times a promise was started.
 - `cancel` Cancel any pending promise.